BT TV channels

 - 8. SyFy – Killjoys, Krypton, Battlestar Galactica, Futurama, The Twilight Zone.
 The quality of SyFy's own output has increased dramatically over the years and there is a wealth of great stuff to watch here

-- 9. MTV – As well as MTV there are seven other MTV channels to go with it covering different genres of music.
+- 9. MTV – As well as MTV there are four other MTV channels to go with it covering different genres of music.
 Something for everyone, basically

-- 10. Fox – Offers a wide range of high quality American shows including Family Guy, War Of The Worlds, The Walking Dead, The Mentallist, The Fix and many more
+- 10. Fox – Offers a wide range of high quality American shows including Family Guy, War Of The Worlds, The Walking Dead, The Mentalist, The Fix and many more

 They're oddly named, Freeview channels.
-Unless you have some sort of special equipment (such as a Freeview box, or a set-top box from BT, Sky, Virgin Media and the like) you won't get them on a lot TV sets more than a few years old.
+Unless you have a smart TV or some sort of special equipment (such as a Freeview box, or a set-top box from BT, Sky, Virgin Media and the like) you won't get them on a lot of TV sets more than a few years old.
 And in that sense, they're not really free.
 Ditto, included under the umbrella of 'Freeview' are the BBC channels, for which of course you must pay a license fee.
 Also not free.

-Freeview, then, is pretty much the sum total of what you'll get with the two most basic BT TV packages – the BT TV Starter + Sport and the BT TV Classic – and forms a large part of BT TV Entertainment and BT TV Max packs.
+Freeview, then, is pretty much the sum total of what you'll get with the most basic BT TV packages – the BT TV Classic Entertainment – and forms a large part of BT TV Entertainment and the range of flexible TV packages.
 What you'll find is that BT TV is often thrown in with your BT broadband and phone deal for free or heavily discounted.
-When that is the case, it is one of these two packages you're likely to get.
+When that is the case, it is this package that you are likely to get.

 What BT is really referring to here, then, is any channel that isn't classed as Freeview.
 Any channel that you couldn't get through a TV aerial and a Freeview box, even if you wanted to.
 Which also explains why some 'Premium' channels are, well, subjectively at least, not all that premium.